chiaweilee/saga-cookie/README.md

 - forceUpdate

-*You should avoid to use manual operation to Cookie when using saga-cookie,* **use `forceUpdate` if necessary.**
+*You should avoid to do manual operation to Cookie when using saga-cookie,* **use `forceUpdate` if necessary.**

 ```javascript